konczal/SBS/01_snps/README.txt

-Scripts used to analize SNPs called and filtered using original bcftools pipeline.
-The scrits were run on the cluster using qsub.
+Scripts used to call and filter SNPs using an original bcftools pipeline.
+The scrits were run on the institutional cluster with qsub system.

-00_SNP_calling_wraper.sh  - defines all required files and execute SNP calling in windows along the genome SNP_calling_chunks.sh     -
+00_SNP_calling_wraper.sh  - defines all required files, some parameters and runs in parallel SNP calling in windows along the genome
+SNP_calling_chunks.sh     - calls SNPs in windows
+SNP_merge                 - merges all produced vcf files into a single one

+runBEAGLE_sepPOP.sh          - script used to impute genotopes to some of the analyses